CoRE-RG/OMNeT4VSCode/README.md

   - [x] Check out the correct branch
     - [ ] Add script call argument to choose the branches
 - [x] Create Build tasks for alle models
-  - [ ] add json config for modeks and dependencies
+  - [ ] add json config for models and dependencies
-- [X] Create run tasks for simulations
+- [X] Create launch configs for simulations
-  - [X] Create run tasks for the currently open file with qtenv
+  - [X] Create run tasks for the currently open file with qtenv (switched to launch configs)
-  - [ ] Attach debugger -- debug in vscode
+  - [X] Attach debugger -- debug in vscode
   - [ ] Create run task for parameter studies and batch runs in cmdenv

 ## Prerequisites